Blog

 How to protect water and equipment from UV rays?

-In hot weather, you need to protect your pool from the sun's rays.
-Above a water temperature of 28°C, micro-organisms develop and disinfectants are no longer effective.
-L’eau se trouble et devient verte.
-Before algae appear, shade your pond (parasol, shade sail) during the hottest hours.
+In the event of high temperatures or heat waves, it is essential to protect your pool from the sun's rays.
+This is because, when the water temperature exceeds 28°C, micro-organisms develop and disinfectants no longer work.
+The water becomes cloudy and green.Before algae appears, provide shade over your pool (parasol, shade sail) during the hottest hours of the day.
 Some summer bubble covers can also help maintain good water quality and reduce evaporation.

-The impact of rain and storms on swimming pools
+The impact of rain and storms

-Initially, rainwater is quite pure.
-But when it falls, different elements (minerals, pollutants) make up the water.
-As a result, it sometimes becomes undrinkable and polluted by dust, sand, so there is a chance that your water will become cloudy.
-Depending on the region, rainwater is more or less acidic.
-Be vigilant!
+Rainwater is initially quite pure.
+However, when it falls, it picks up various elements (minerals, pollutants).
+As a result, it sometimes becomes undrinkable and polluted by dust and sand.
+There is therefore a chance that your water will become cloudy.
+Depending on the region, rainwater can be more or less acidic.
+Be careful!
 Rainwater does not have the same chemical composition as tap water.
-It is therefore unnecessary and even very not recommended to keep it to fill your pool.The pH of the rain is between 5 and 6 and will therefore decrease the pH of your pool which usually is between 7.2 to 7.6 for a brome/salt pool, and between 7.0 to 7.4 for a pool with Chlorine.
-The temperature of rainwater is generally low, so it is possible that the water in your pond decreases in temperature.
+It is therefore pointless and even highly inadvisable to save it to fill your pool.
+The pH of rain is between 5 and 6, which will lower the pH of your pool, which is usually between 7.2 and 7.6 for a bromine/salt pool and between 7.0 and 7.4 for a chlorine pool.
+As the temperature of rainwater is generally low, it is possible that the temperature of your pool water will drop.

 Protect your pool when frost arrives

-When water freezes, it can cause your pool's pipes to burst.
-So, when the water temperature reaches 15°-12°C (17°C for a salt treatment), you need to winterize your pool without delay to preserve your equipment.
-You can opt for either active or passive winterizing.
-If you opt for active winterizing (maintaining water level and light filtration), winterizing products help protect your equipment.
-Never empty your pool completely, as this could damage its structure.
-Cover your pool with a winterizing tarpaulin, and don't forget to install your anti-freeze accessories if you live in a region where winter is vigorous.
+Water that turns to ice can cause pool pipes to burst.
+Therefore, when the water temperature reaches 15°-12°C (17°C for salt treatment), you must winterise your pool immediately to protect your equipment.
+You can opt for active or passive winter storageIf you opt for active winterisation (maintaining the water level and light filtration), winterisation products will protect your equipment.
+It is essential that you never completely empty your pool, as this could damage its structure.
+Cover your pool with a winter cover and don't forget to install your anti-freeze accessories if you live in a region with harsh winters.

 Le vent balaie avec lui toute sortes d’impuretés (poussières, feuilles,) qui bien souvent se retrouvent dans votre piscine.
-Pour les particules les plus grosses, une épuisette permet de se débarrer de ces pollutions.
+Pour les particules les plus grosses, une épuisette permet de se débarrasser de ces pollutions.
 En revanche, si les débris sont déjà présents au fond de l’eau : nettoyez le fond et les parois à l’aide d’un balai aspirateur manuel ou robot.
 Ensuite, vérifiez le filtre du skimmer.

 Cover your pool with a tarpaulin to limit the build-up of debris and dust.